Sleep + Exercise Science

 Overtraining and Sleep Disruption

-Difficulty falling asleep despite physical fatigue — the hallmark of elevated SNS activation preventing sleep onset
+Difficulty falling asleep despite physical fatigue — the paradox of exhaustion without sleepiness

 Frequently Asked Questions